scherermichael-oss/conventional-mergebot/README.md

 ## Getting started

-This GitHub application uses the description of a pull request to create a merge commit with a custom message.
-Based on such a commit message, it is possible to automatically determine the correct [SemVer](https://semver.org) version of the next release.
+This GitHub application uses the title and description of a pull request to create a merge commit.
+Based on the commit message, it is possible to automatically determine the correct [SemVer](https://semver.org) version of the next release.

-It can set the status of the pull request to `error` if there is not enough information to build the commit message, if wished.

-The commit message follows the pattern defined by [Conventional Commits](https://conventionalcommits.org) as you can see in the following sample:
+The generated commit message follows the pattern defined by [Conventional Commits](https://conventionalcommits.org) as you can see in the following sample:

 ```
 feat: Introducing a cool feature.